crowdtap/dotfiles/README.md

 ## Credits

-I would like to thank these guys, this config was largely inspired by there work:
+I would like to thank these guys, this config was largely inspired by their work:

 - [Joshua Clayton](https://github.com/joshuaclayton/dotfiles)
 - [Nicolas Viennot](https://github.com/nviennot/vim-config)